Group and Self-Paced Learning

 HOW TO SIGN UP

-Fill out my online form to provide information about your situation and training needs.
+Book an appointment and complete the information requested to provide information about your situation and training needs.
 You may be a rehabilitation or educational professional who is interested in learning to use technology such as an iPad in your practice or work setting or a family member who wants to learn to help someone else reach their goals faster using technology.

 After reviewing your interests and needs, I will provide you information about relevant upcoming or recorded webinars, workshops or online courses, or we can discuss creating a customized learning opportunity to meet your needs.